Children and youth enter foster care at any given age, but in BC all youth in the system must ‘age out’ at 19.

 Youth hit a cliff at 19.
 Let’s change that.

-Youth from care are experts on fixing policy and changing the practices to better the system.
-It’s why we’re assembling a team of incredible advocates with experience in the care system, supported by many of our allies.
-The Fostering Change Community Organizers (FCCOs):
+youth from care are experts on fixing policy and changing the practices to better the system.
+Join our incredible team of advocates with experience in the care system, supported by many of our allies.